Exploring The Harmonic Major Scale: Definition, Construction, Modes, Chords, And Applications

 Harmonic Major Scale Modes

 The harmonic major scale is a unique and versatile musical scale that is widely used in various genres of music.
 One of the reasons for its popularity is the existence of different modes within the scale, each with its own distinct and sound.
-In this section, we will explore the different modes of the harmonic major scale and understand how they can be used in musical compositions.
+In this section, we will explore the different of the harmonic major scale and understand how they can be used in musical compositions.

 Ionian b6 Mode